 An estimated 80% of dichloromethane produced globally is released to the environment.

 Based on data gathered in the early 1990’s, indoor air is likely the most significant source of exposure for Canadians.
 CAREX Canada’s environmental estimates indicate that dichloromethane levels in indoor air result in an increased risk of cancer (moderate data quality).

-Searches of the National Pollutant Release Inventory (NPRI) and US Household Products Database yielded the following results on current potential for exposure to dichloromethane in Canada:
+Searches of the National Pollutant Release Inventory (NPRI) and US Consumer Product Information Database yielded the following results on current potential for exposure to dichloromethane in Canada: